5th Annual UP 2014 Cloud Conference

 This year's event explores how the cloud can facilitate business transformation with key success metrics focussing on increased productivity, higher efficiency, greater operational transparancy, better regulatory compliance and ultimate customer satisfaction.

-1) Cloud Advocacy and Assurance
+Cloud Advocacy & Assurance

 Average cloud adoption rate is above 60% across many enterprises, however the other 40% still want a few of their concerns to be addressed.
 Typical questions, that we'll try to answer are below:

-- what is cloud is and how best is it to use based on individual business needs, justifying when to use the cloud;
+- What is cloud is and how best is it to use based on individual business needs, justifying when to use the cloud;

 - Is cloud a new bubble or hear to stay.
 Where is the future of cloud?

 - What should an organisation keep in house and what should it put on the cloud?